edgarmueller/data-cleaning-project/CODEBOOK.md

 `<Domain>.<DeviceVariable>.<Measurement>[.<Axis>]`

-* Domain
+### Domain
-There are two categories of variables: time-based ones and frequency based ones.
+There are two categories of variables: time-based ones and frequency-based ones.
 All time-based variables are prefixed with `Time` while variables in the frequency domain are prefixed with `Freq`.

-* DeviceVariable
+### DeviceVariable
-The `DeviceVariable` fragment describes a device measurement, that is, an Accelerometer or a Gyropscope.
+The `DeviceVariable` fragment describes a device measurement, that is, either an Accelerometer or a Gyropscope.
 These different measurements can be categorized into:
 - BodyAccelerometer
 - BodyAccelerometerJerk